 Proofs where: Kettering Public Library (proof)

 Notes: The entry on this map on Amazon states that it is a 'Revised edition (May 1971)'.
+See the entry above on the second edition: a version may have been printed without the date under the colophon, and it could be the third edition, especially if the limitation has been changed.
 Other maps issued in 1971 had a limitation of 503 sheets, such as Essex or 502 sheets such as Northumberland.

 Image of map (click to enlarge)